Tameichi Hara: Later life and memoirs

 Postwar Hara commanded merchant ships which transported salt.
 Hara was the only IJN destroyer captain at the start of World War II who survived the war.
 This left him the sole surviving witness to several important meetings and conferences which he recounted in his memoirs.
-Hara's memoirs were translated into English and French and became an important reference for the Japanese perspective for historians writing about the Pacific Campaign of World War II.
+Hara's memoirs, Japanese Destroyer Captain: Pearl Harbor, Guadalcanal, Midway – the Great Naval Battles as Seen Through Japanese Eyes (1961), were translated into English and French and became an important reference for the Japanese perspective for historians writing about the Pacific Campaign of World War II.
 In his memoir, Hara objects to compulsory suicide as official doctrine, which he saw as a violation of bushido values.
-His personal doctrines demonstrate why he survived the war and the Japanese lost it —- they were inflexible, and he was not.
-His doctrines were "Never ever do the same thing twice" and "If he hits you high, then hit him low; if he hits you low, then hit him high," the latter was also a maxim of Douglas MacArthur's.
+His personal doctrines demonstrate why he survived the war and the Japanese lost it – they were inflexible, and he was not.
+His doctrines were "Never ever do the same thing twice" and "If he hits you high, then hit him low; if he hits you low, then hit him high", the latter being also a maxim of Douglas MacArthur's.
 Hara criticizes his superiors for using cavalry tactics to fight naval battles; never understanding the implications of air power; dividing their forces in the face of enemy forces of unknown strength; basing tactics on what they thought their enemy would do; failing to appreciate the speed with which the enemy could develop new weapons and accepting a war of attrition with a foe more capable of maintaining it.

-However, he does make some crucial mistakes in this memoir such as claiming that Kirishima sunk USS San Francisco at the Battle of Guadalcanal despite the fact that San Francisco was scrapped the same year his memoir was published.
+Hara does make some mistakes in this memoir, the most egregious of which would be his claim that the destroyer Murasame torpedoed and sank the light cruiser USS Helena at the naval battle of Guadalcanal, (Helena actually survived the battle without significant damage, and was only later sunk at the battle of Kula Gulf by the destroyers Suzukaze and Tanikaze, 6 June 1943), and that there were three Japanese battleships at the 2nd naval battle of Guadalcanal (there was in fact only one, the Kirishima).